-That figure helps explain why Americans spend spend biillions on sleep aids and remedies annually and nine million U.S. adults use prescription sleep aids.
-In one Consumer Reports survey, 41 percent of people who reported using over-the-counter sleep aids had been taking them for a year or more, while 48 percent of this group admitted to using these drugs multiple times a week.
+That figure helps explain why Americans spend billions on sleep aids and remedies annually.
+In one Consumer Reports survey, 41 percent of people who reported using over-the-counter sleep medications had been taking them for a year or more, while 48 percent of this group admitted to using these sleeping pills multiple times a week[*].

-That’s concerning because a variety of sleep aids have been shown to be addictive and/or habit-forming and cause unpleasant side effects including burning or tingling in the extremities, digestive upset, dizziness, headaches, parasomnias (e.g. sleepwalking or sleep eating), heartburn, mental fogginess, physical weakness, erratic behavior, and, ironically, daytime drowsiness.
+That’s concerning because a variety of sleep aids have been shown to be addictive or habit-forming, and cause unpleasant side effects including burning or tingling in the extremities, digestive upset, dizziness, headaches, parasomnias (e.g. sleepwalking or sleep eating), heartburn, mental fogginess, physical weakness, erratic behavior, and, ironically, daytime drowsiness.

 Those side effects probably sound even less appealing than tossing and turning all night.
 But that brings us back to square one: If you’re having trouble sleeping, how can you catch some ZZZs without harming your health?

 Of course, if you’ve been struggling to get a good night’s sleep, the first thing to do is talk to your healthcare practitioner.
 You should not try any type of sleep aid without working directly with your doctor to find the best solution for you.

 My goal with this article is to highlight some holistic strategies that help support sleep, so you can be informed before visiting your doctor, and then together make the best decision for you.

 But first, let’s talk about what happens when you’re not sleeping enough or not getting restful sleep.

 Adults should get a minimum of seven hours of sleep a night[*].
 I personally need 7.5 hours, plus a 15–20 minute mid-day nap.